stephenslab/gtexresults/README.md

-If you prefer to run the analyses without Docker, please see the "less simple" setup instructions below, which explain what software and libraries need to be installed to run the analyses.
+If you prefer to run the analyses without Docker, please see the "less simple" setup instructions below, which explain what software and libraries need to be installed and which data sets need to be downloaded in order to run the analyses.

 ### 1. Download and install Docker